 Dr. Barnholtz-Sloan received a Master of Science in Statistics from the University of Texas in 1995, and a Ph.D. in Biostatistics and Statistical Genetics from the University of Texas School of Public Health in 2000.
-Dr. Barnholtz-Sloan is a multi-disciplinary researcher trained in biostatistics, population genetics, and human genetics.
+She is also the Associate Director for Informatics and Data Science (IDS) Program in the NCI Center for Biomedical Informatics and Information Technology (CBIIT) and has a robust research agenda in descriptive epidemiology and etiology of brain tumors as an intramural NCI researcher in NCI’s Division of Cancer Epidemiology and Genetics (DCEG) Trans-Divisional Research Program.
+Blending these two unique perspectives—as an active researcher and as an administrator—gives her unique insight into how data can be translated into real-world solutions to help diagnose, prevent, and treat cancer.
+Dr. Barnholtz-Sloan is a nationally and internationally recognized leader in the fields of cancer informatics and data science and is multi-disciplinary trained in biostatistics, epidemiology, and human genetics.
 Her role in team science has been essential for multiple successful multi-disciplinary research projects.
-She is the Associate Director for Data Sciences at the Case Comprehensive Cancer Center and the Associate Director for Translational Informatics for the Institute of Computational Biology at Case Western Reserve University (CWRU), where she is responsible for managing Bioinformatics analysis of high throughput “omics” data and implementing and maintaining a translational informatics solution for research.
-In addition, she is the Director for Research Health Analytics and Informatics at University Hospitals Health System (UHHS), where she helps facilitate access to and analysis of UHHS data to advance health care.
-She is also the Director of the Cleveland Center for Health Outcomes Research (CCHOR).
-The goal of the CCHOR is to integrate, innovate, and optimize the use of “big data.”
-CCHOR facilitates access to datasets and helps support analysis to test hypotheses and drive discoveries, facilitating understanding and impact on health.
-Therefore, she has extensive experience in hypothesis development, study design, and statistical analysis for studies of various phenotypes in humans and animals and analysis of all types of high throughput “omics” data and clinical outcomes.
-As Scientific PI for CBTRUS, she collaborates on interpreting and disseminating brain and other central nervous system tumor data by producing statistical reports and scholarly publications, presentations, responding to data requests, and helping develop grant applications for scientific utilization of the CBTRUS data.
+She has extensive experience in hypothesis development, study design, and statistical analysis for studies of various phenotypes in humans and animals and analysis of all types of high throughput “omics” data and clinical outcomes.
+As Scientific Co-PI for CBTRUS, she collaborates on interpreting and disseminating brain and other central nervous system tumor data by producing statistical reports and scholarly publications, presentations, responding to data requests, and helping develop grant applications for scientific utilization of the CBTRUS data.

-Dr. Ostrom received a Master of Arts in Medical Anthropology in 2010, a Master of Public Health in 2012, and a Ph.D. in Epidemiology and Biostatistics in 2018 from Case Western Reserve University.
-She served as a Postdoctoral Associate in the Section of Epidemiology and Population Sciences in the Department of Medicine, at Baylor College of Medicine.
-She recently joined Duke University School of Medicine as an Assistant Professor.
+Dr. Ostrom received a Ph.D. in Epidemiology and Biostatistics in 2018 from Case Western Reserve University, in Cleveland, Ohio followed by postdoctoral training funded by the Cancer Prevention Research Institute of Texas at Baylor College of Medicine in Houston, Texas.
+She is currently Assistant Professor at the Department of Neurosurgery and the Preston Robert Tisch Brain Tumor Center at Duke University School of Medicine.
 She contributes to the preparation of analyses, manuscripts, reports, presentations, data requests, and publications, including the annual CBTRUS Statistical Report.

 Gino Cioffi, MPH